inejc/mcts/README.md

-## Monte Carlo Tree Search for the Scotland Yard board game
+# Monte Carlo Tree Search for the Scotland Yard board game
-This is a Java project developed for the purpose of my Bachelor’s thesis.
+This is a Java implementation of Monte Carlo Tree Search methods for the hide-and-seek board game with imperfect information.
+The mcts component is self-contained, domain-independent and can thus be easily reused in other domains.
+The project was developed for the purpose of my Bachelor’s thesis.

-It was developed with the IntelliJ IDEA IDE and depends on JUnit4.
+## Requirements
+JUnit4

+## Usage
+Todo.

+## License
 This project is licensed under the terms of the MIT license.
+See LICENSE.md.

+## Authors
+Nejc Ilenič